How to mine Beam?

 To ensure the anonymity and confidentiality of the ecosystem, Beam uses the Mimblewimble protocol.

 Mimblewimble is ideologically based on Bitcoin protocol that has advantages like scalability, privacy and confidentiality.
-Confidential transactions are implemented by using a cryptographic commitment scheme which has the properties to hide and bide it.
+Confidential transactions are implemented by using a cryptographic commitment scheme that has the properties to hide and bide it.
 Mimblewimble protocol is used on the Beam blockchain but also in the Grin blockchain.

 Open a Beam Wallet

-Beam developers have worked on an easy-to-use and official Beam wallet which is available on Beam website.
+Developers have worked on an easy-to-use and official Beam wallet which is available on Beam website.
 The wallet is available on several platforms like macOS, Windows, Linux, iOS and Android, you can download it here.

 The creation of an account is very simple.
 Launch the wallet and click on Create new wallet.
 After that, you will have to write down your seed phrase.
 Be sure to write it down and keep it.
 Do not share it.
 Then, you’ll need to check your seed phrase by typing the words in the correct order.
-After this verification, you have to set up a password which must have at least 10 characters with a minimum of one lowercase, uppercase, number.
+After this verification, you have to set up a password that must have at least 10 characters with a minimum of one lowercase, uppercase, number.
 Use a complex password that you can memorize.
 Try to make it unique, so that it doesn’t look like any of your other passwords.
 After that, your account is created and you can access it.

 The wallet app enables to send and receive Beam coins.
 You can also see the wallet in action in taking a small number of Beams from the community faucet.